Hannibanni-py/Switch-controller--mouse-controller-like-wii-home-menu-/README.md

 THIS DOESNT WORK WITH THE "PRO CONTROLLER"

 Note that you have to install the "pyautogui" lib  and the "pyjoycon" lib to make the code work.

+Here are the commands to install them:

+pip install pyautogui

+pip install joycon-python hidapi pyglm